nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Demo Applications Users Guide/topics/testing_devices.md

 -   Extended Advertising Central and Peripheral
 -   EATT Central and Peripheral

 To provide feedback and more interaction, some examples use a shell console via the virtual COM port.
 To access the device, open a serial port terminal and as shown in the figure below.
-For this example, Tera Term VT and a KW45B41Z-EVK or K32W148-EVK, or a FRDM-MCXW71 board can be used.
+For this example, Tera Term VT and a KW45B41Z-EVK or a FRDM-MCXW71 board can be used.
 The communication parameters are 115200 and 8N1.

 ![](../images/tera_term_jlink_serial_port.png "Tera Term – mbed serial port")